-As part of obtaining reasonable assurance about whether the financial statements of the Measure I Fund of the City are free from material misstatement, we performed tests of its compliance with requirements described in Measure I Ordinance (the "Ordinance") as specified in the agreement between the City and San Bernardino County Transportation Authority ("SBCTA") and certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether the financial statements of the Measure I Fund of the City are free from material misstatement, we performed tests of its compliance with requirements described in Measure I Ordinance (the "Ordinance") as specified in the agreement between the City and San Bernardino County Transportation Authority ("SBCTA") and certain provisions of laws, regulations, contracts, and grant agreements, including requirements of the Ordinance as specified in the agreement between the City and San Bernardino County Transportation Authority ("SBCTA"), noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, including the requirements of the Ordinance as specified in the agreement between the City and SBCTA.
+The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying schedule of findings and responses as item 2023-01.